 My name is Christopher “Doc” Kelley and I identify as a Psychedelic Buddhist and a Misfit Seeker or श्रमण Shramana.
 I am the co-founder of Psychedelic Sangha—an international Shramana community headquartered in New York City.
 I received a PhD in Religion from Columbia University where I studied Indian religion and Tibetan Buddhism under the supervision of Professor Robert A. F. Thurman.
-I am a scholar of Buddhism and an adjunct professor in religious studies at Eugene Lang College of Liberal Arts, The New School University.
+I am currently an adjunct professor in religious studies at Princeton University and at Eugene Lang College of Liberal Arts, The New School University.

 meeting the dharma & PSYCHEDELICS

 Buddhism has been a part of my life for nearly as long as I can remember.
-My Aunty Merry Colony introduced me to the Buddha Dharma when I was a young boy.
-I have fond memories of watching her perform exquisite Buddhist rituals and mind altering meditations.
-Merry told me stories about her life in Nepal with her gurus Lama Zopa and Lama Yeshe.
-She gave me a wall poster with a Tibetan rendering of the bodhisattva Manjushri, a Buddhist deity who wields a blazing sword of wisdom that cuts through the darkness of ignorance—OM-A-RA- PA-TSA-NA-DHIH!
+My Aunt Merry Colony exposed me to the Buddha Dharma when I was a child.
+I have fond memories of her performing exquisite Buddhist rituals and mind altering meditations.
+Merry used to tell me far out stories about her life in Nepal with her gurus Lama Zopa and Lama Yeshe.
+She gave me a wall poster with a Tibetan rendering of the bodhisattva Manjushri, a Buddhist deity who wields a blazing sword of wisdom that cuts through the darkness of ignorance—OM-A-RA-PA-TSA-NA-DHIH!
 Merry wrote this mantra of Manjushri in two inch large sharpie lettering at the bottom of the poster and told me that if I recited it everyday, then I would excel in my studies at school.
 I cannot attest to getting good grades, but I still say the mantra, and I have never been without an image of Manjushri in my home ever since.

 I did not take a serious interest in Buddhism until I went to college and experienced two things—crisis and psychedelics.
 Through personal crisis I came to appreciate the Buddhist truth of duhkha, or “suffering.”
 And through psychedelics I was able to gain some experiential purchase on the feeling for the relativity of one’s own personal identity that Buddhists frame in terms of anatman, or “no-self .“